-HIS 101 Western Civilization to 1689 (3-0-3)

-This course is a survey of Western civilization from ancient times to 1689, including the major political, social, economic, and intellectual factors shaping Western cultural tradition.
+HIS 101 Western Civilization to 1689 (3-0-3) This course is a survey of Western civilization from ancient times to 1689, including the major political, social, economic, and intellectual factors shaping Western cultural tradition.
 Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.

-HIS 102 Western Civilization Post 1689 (3-0-3)

-This course is a survey of Western civilization from 1689 to the present, including major political, social, economic, and intellectual factors which shape the modern Western world.
+HIS 102 Western Civilization Post 1689 (3-0-3) This course is a survey of Western civilization from 1689 to the present, including major political, social, economic, and intellectual factors which shape the modern Western world.
 Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.

-HIS 105 World History II (3-0-3)

-This course covers world history from circa 1500 A.D. to the present, focusing on the development of a system of interrelationships based on western expansion and the economic, social, political, and cultural aspects of each era.
+HIS 122 History, Technology, and Society (3-0-3) Topics in the history of technology with emphasis on how technology affects society and how society shapes technology.
+Emphasis is on 19th and 20th century America, but some material from other periods of Western Civilization and other world regions may be discussed.
 Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.

-HIS 115 African American History (3-0-3)

-This course is a study of the history of African-Americans, including African heritage, American history, and significant contributions by individuals or groups.
+HIS 131 African American History, 1877-Present (3-0-3) This course describes the efforts of African Americans to define themselves through their social, economic, and political contributions to American history from the time of reconstruction to the present.
 Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.

-HIS 201 American History: Discovery to 1877 (3-0-3)

-This course is a survey of U.S. history from discovery to 1877.
+HIS 201 American History: Discovery to 1877 (3-0-3) This course is a survey of U.S. history from discovery to 1877.
 This course includes political, social, economic, and intellectual developments during this period.
 Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.

-HIS 202 American History: 1877 to Present (3-0-3)

-This course is a survey of U.S. history from 1877 to the present.
+HIS 202 American History: 1877 to Present (3-0-3) This course is a survey of U.S. history from 1877 to the present.
 This course includes political, social, economic, and intellectual developments during this period.
+Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.

+HIS 222 Global Women's History (3-0-3) This course examines the history of women and their roles in society from ancient to modern times, focusing on attitudes toward women and how gender has affected life opportunities.
+It follows the development of women's roles in contemporary society.
 Prerequisites with a grade of "XC" or higher: RDG 032 or satisfactory placement score and a grade of "C" or higher: ENG 100 or placement into ENG 101.